Accelerated Weathering Testing

 Nature’s primary weather forces are sunlight, ozone, moisture and temperature.
 Secondary forces include biological phenomena, sand, salt and air pollutants like chemicals and acid rain.

 Combined, these weather factors take a toll on outdoor pieces.
-Accelerated Weathering testing before your manufacturing process is excellent insurance against premature and unexpected product failure.
+Accelerated weathering testing before your manufacturing process is excellent insurance against premature and unexpected product failure.

 This is why it is important to determine how products and their materials respond to normal and extreme weathering.
 Testing is a vital part of making sure your product’s materials are suitable for the environment they’re destined for.